rbind/apreshill/content/post/2020-12-31-modern-blogdown/index.markdown

 ## We made it!

 At this point, you should be up and running with `hugodown`, GitHub, and Netlify.
-You now have the scaffold up and ready for your ideas, your voice, and your style.
+You now have the scaffold up and ready for your ideas, your style, and your voice.
 If you made it this far, please share your site- I'd love to see it!

 ![](https://media.giphy.com/media/1xNDlJsL1ntZZqm7pn/giphy.gif)